surajjayraman/PopularMovies-2/README.md

-Built an app, optimized for tablets, to help users discover popular and highly rated movies on the web.
-It displays a scrolling grid of movie trailers, launches a details screen whenever a particular movie is selected, allows users to save favorites, play trailers, and read user reviews.

-This app utilizes core Android user interface components and fetches movie information using themoviedb.org web API.
+Welcome back to Popular Movies!
+In this second and final stage, additional functionality has been built in to the app.

+You’ll find more information in the movie details view:

+The app allows users to view and play trailers ( either in the youtube app or a web browser).
+The app allows users to read reviews of a selected movie.
+The app allows users to mark a movie as a favorite in the details view by tapping a button(star).
+This is for a local movies collection that the app will maintain.
+The latest version has the app user experience optimized for tablets.

-Plug-In your themoviedb.org web API Key to strings.xml file.
+To Get Started Plug-In your themoviedb.org web API Key to strings.xml file.